-- 12.1 The proposed CoasterKart ride would be located in an area largely outside the colliery complex, where the archaeological potential is thought to be low. - 12.2 The proposed development of the CoasterKart ride, in association with the Zip World attraction, would have some positive impact on the Tower Colliery complex in terms of reusing a site which faces dereliction through disuse. - 12.3 Two issues arise from the proposal; - 12.3.1 The proposed line of the CoasterKart track would pass west of the collapsed entrance and building remains of a mid-20th century drift mine (ID number 14).
-The suitability of the ground for this type of development at that particular location should be investigated and the track may need to be diverted to avoid the site. - 12.3.2 The start of the CoasterKart ride would be housed within the original lamp room and office building of the colliery.
+- 12.1 The proposed CoasterKart ride would be located in an area largely outside the colliery complex, where the archaeological potential is thought to be low. - 12.2 The proposed development of the CoasterKart ride, in association with the Zip World attraction, would have some positive impact on the Tower Colliery complex in terms of reusing a site which faces dereliction through disuse. - 12.3 Two issues arose from the original proposal; - 12.3.1 The original route proposed for the CoasterKart track would pass west of the collapsed entrance and building remains of a mid-20th century drift mine (ID number 14).
+The suitability of the ground for this type of development at that particular location was question.
+The revised route avoids the drift and this issue has been resolved. - 12.3.2 The start of the CoasterKart ride would be housed within the original lamp room and office building of the colliery.
 This building dates to the early 1940s and may be a unique survival of its kind, retaining many original features which elevate its historical importance.
 The reuse of the lamp room building would save it from dereliction and ruin, and the sympathetic conversion proposed is recommended to avoid losing the distinctive architectural features which make this one of the most important surviving buildings at Tower Colliery.
-In particular the external walls to the northwest and southeast contain detail that directly relates to the former use of the building.
-The skylight in the southwestern end of the building was essential to give daylight into the lamp room. - 12.3.3 A Level 2 building record should be considered to be required to ensure the building is recorded in sufficient detail in advance of any conversion work.
+In particular, the external walls to the northwest and southeast contain detail that directly relates to the former use of the building.
+The skylight in the southwestern end of the building was essential to give daylight into the lamp room. - 12.3.3 A Level 2 building record should be considered to be required to ensure the building is recorded in sufficient detail in advance of any conversion work. - 12.4 This revised assessment has revised, where relevant, the impact levels on those historic assets in closest proximity to the proposed development.
+It was felt that historic assets in the wider landscape would not be affected by the relatively small change to the layout of the CoastKart ride. - 12.5 The reassessment has found that the new route has reduced the impact on at least one historic asset, the old mine drift ID number 14.
+Two other historic assets would experience a slightly higher level of impact, namely the former colliery water tank ID number 10 and the former colliery magazine building ID number 11, due to the fact that the track would run in closer proximity to both.